/

 Stacksync: A Platform Architected for Data-First Automation

-• With Stacksync, the bi-directional, real-time sync between Salesforce, your database, and your ERP is already active.
+• With Stacksync, bi-directional, real-time sync between Salesforce, your database, and your ERP is already active.
 The moment the opportunity is updated, the change is reflected consistently across all systems.
 The workflow is triggered from a unified, reliable data state, eliminating race conditions and ensuring every step executes correctly.

 This architectural difference is what separates simple task automation from true, enterprise-grade workflow automation.